-I would like to make one final point regarding a future, "structural", mathematics, to which I will return in section 5.
+I would like to make one final point regarding a future, "structural", mathematics, to which I will return in the next section.
 Although the concept of set is an auxiliary one in mathematics6, it still occupies a very prominent, foundational, place.
 It appears that in a "structural" mathematics its place will be occupied by the concept of a class (of related objects).
+Interestingly, Cantor's conception of the set as "the multitude that might be thought as oneness" may be viewed as already pointing in that direction.